-The Oral Approach or Situational Language Teaching is an approach developed by British applied linguist in the 1930s to the 1960s.
+The Oral Approach or Situational Language Teaching is an approach developed by British applied linguists between the 1930s and the 1960s.
 While it is unknown for many teachers, it had a big influence on language courses till the 1980s.
 Textbooks such as Streamline English (Hartley and Viney 1979) was designed following the SLT approach principles.

 The Oral Approach or Situational Language Teaching is based on a structural view of language.
-Speech, structure and a focus on a set of basic vocabulary are seen as the basis of language teaching.
-This was a view similar to American structuralists, such as Fries.
-However, what distinguishes The Situational Language Teaching approach is its emphasis on the presentation of structures in situations.
+Speech, structures and a focus on a set of basic vocabulary items are seen as the basis of language teaching.
+This was a view similar to that held by American structuralists, such as Fries.
+However, what distinguishes the Situational Language Teaching approach is its emphasis on the presentation of structures in situations.

 Vocabulary and grammar control